Bob Nadin: Supervisor of officials

 On August 11, 1975, Nadin who was serving as the referee-in-chief of the OHA, was nominated to replace Hugh McLean as the referee-in-chief of the Canadian Amateur Hockey Association (CAHA).
 Nadin served as referee-in-chief of the CAHA from 1976 to 1986.
 He created a referee certification program for the CAHA, and wrote casebooks to interpret hockey rules for both the CAHA and the IIHF.
 He was a member of CAHA rules committee, and helped implement rule changes to reduce injuries from ice hockey sticks, in response to increasing eye injuries.
 He supported adding sticks to the list of dangerous equipment which referees were allowed to remove from a game.
 Also for player safety, he supported making face masks mandatory on hockey helmets, and a reduction in physical aggression on the ice.

 Nadin was one of the supervisors of officials at 1976 Canada Cup.
 He has also served as a referee supervisor for Ontario University Athletics, and from 1992 to 1996, was a referee supervisor for the National Hockey League.

-In 1976, Nadin joined the IIHF rules and referee committee, and was a referee supervisor at each Winter Olympic Games from 1976 until 2012.
-He travelled worldwide to assist, and evaluate officiating crews at IIHF events.
+In 1976, Nadin joined the IIHF rules and referee committee and was a referee supervisor at each Winter Olympic Games from 1976 until 2012.
+He travelled worldwide to assist and evaluate officiating crews at IIHF events.
 He was responsible for writing, updating, and interpreting rules.
-Nadin said that, "the president of the ice hockey federation refers to me as the pope of the rules".
+Nadin said, "The president of the ice hockey federation refers to me as the pope of the rules".
 He also conducted referee seminars in over 40 countries, and implemented regulations on ice hockey goaltending equipment at IIHF events.
 He was part of the committee which selected referees for the 1998 Winter Olympics in Nagano, and the 2006 Winter Olympics in Turin.
 He also supervised officials at the 2011 Asian Winter Games, the 2012 Winter Youth Olympics, the 2013 IIHF World Women's U18 Championship – Division I, the 2013 IIHF World U18 Championships, and the 2017 Asian Winter Games.